The Honeymooners: Film

 On June 10, 2005, a feature film remake of The Honeymooners was released, featuring a predominantly African American cast.
 The roles of Ralph, Alice, Ed, and Trixie were played by Cedric the Entertainer, Gabrielle Union, Mike Epps, and Regina Hall, respectively.
 The movie was a critical and commercial failure, earning slightly more than US$13 million worldwide.
 The film was released by Paramount Pictures.

 Video game

-In 1988, First Row Software released a Honeymooners computer game for the Commodore 64 and DOS systems.
+In 1988, First Row Software released a Honeymooners computer game for Commodore 64 and MS-DOS.
 The game involves the Kramdens and Nortons trying to earn $223 for train fare to Miami Beach, where Ralph wants to host the annual Raccoon Lodge convention, by playing a variety of mini-games related to the series.
 Additionally, players have the option of trying to double their money after each round by answering a Honeymooners-related question in a bonus round based on "The $99,000 Answer" episode.